moribvndvs/ng2-idle/README.md

 A module for responding to idle users in Angular applications.
 This is a rewrite of the [ng-idle module](https://github.com/HackedByChinese/ng-idle); however if you are using Angular 1, you must use that module.

+## MAINTAINERS WANTED

+The Angular community needs you!
+I'm looking for a new developer or team to take over maintenance of this module.
+These are the responsibilities any interested candidates should consider:

+- Now: Complete beta process (major remaining item is to make it compatible with SSR)
+- Now: Update demo and add API documentation
+- Ongoing: Bug fixes
+- Ongoing: New releases for new versions of Angular
+- Later: Refactor to simplify API and reduce package size
+- Later: Add support for non-browser environments?

+Ideally, a candidate:

+- Has experience building applications in Angular 5+
+- Is an active Angular developer and tuned into the Angular release schedule
+- Loves open source and the Angular community
+- Is committed to releasing modular and lightweight (as possible) packages
+- Has working understanding of DOM events, JavaScript timers and intervals, Web Storage API, and cookies
+- Understands testing using Karma and Jasmine, and is committed to a high percentage of code coverage
+- Has working understanding of the [contributing guide](https://github.com/HackedByChinese/ng2-idle/blob/master/CONTRIBUTING.md), is willing to accept contributions from others, and can use Github and related tools effectively
+- Has time to triage and answer tickets, or delegate to others
+- Has basic understanding of NPM for releasing packages

+Please get in touch if you are interested!

 ## License
 Authored by **Mike Grabski** @HackedByChinese me@mikegrabski.com